fudrobloxhacker/parser/README.md

 # parser
-Parser serves as a lightweight, header-only C++ library for parsing JSON strings into structured data without any external dependencies.
-It efficiently handles fundamental JSON types and provides robust error handling.
+The Parser library is a lightweight, header-only C++ library that enables developers to efficiently parse JSON strings into structured data, all while maintaining a simple integration process and eliminating the need for any external dependencies, making it an ideal choice for applications requiring seamless JSON handling.

 To use this library, consider the following example: